Crystallographic actions on contractible algebraic manifolds: Crystallographic Actions

 To show that $\widetilde{\Gamma}$ acts cocompactly, we note that $\widetilde{X}/\widetilde{\Gamma}\cong \widetilde{X}/\Gamma$ where $\Gamma$ acts through the quotient $\Gamma/\Gamma_1$.
 As $\widetilde{X}/\Gamma$ is an image of the compact set $X/\Gamma$, it is clearly compact. \end{proof}

-For the proof of our main theorem on the generalized Auslander conjecture, by means of the previous lemma, we will be able to assume that the crystallographic group $\Gamma$ intersects trivially with the radical $R$ of $G$ and consequently that it embeds as a discrete subgroup in $G/R$.
+When considering algebraic crystallographic actions, by means of the previous lemma, we will be able to assume that the crystallographic group $\Gamma$ intersects trivially with the radical $R$ of $G$ and consequently that it embeds as a discrete subgroup in $G/R$.
 We will therefore shift our attention to actions of semisimple and more generally of reductive algebraic groups.
 The last part of this section is devoted to the necessary results in this direction.